Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 └── category/

-Services are located in the api module, and Repositories directly use JpaRepository from the infra module.
+Services live in the api module, and Repositories directly use JpaRepository from the infra module.

 marketplace-infra (Infrastructure Module)